brillout/goldpage/docs/goldpage-vs-others.template.md

 > <br/>
 > For this document you need to know:
 > <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-> Roughly what CSR and SSR are about
+> Rough understanding of what SPA and SSR are about
 > <br/>
 > You can learn this
 > at [CSR & SSR Explained](/docs/csr-and-ssr-explained.md#readme).